nicholasburka/rps-gui/reach/tut2/seriousrps_tutorial2.md

 - Line 1 defines the batchSize (we could get this from the contract, but it's not necessary)
 - Line 2 - 8 define the getBatch function, which fills an array by calling getHand batchSize times
 - Line 11 assigns getBatch to the interact interface
-- Line 22 and 30 change firstHand to firstBatch

 Now the Reach program is much less likely to return a DRAW at the end of any given round, reducing the likelihood of transactions & thereby associated fees.